splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

 Install the eBPF Helm chart
 ----------------------------------------------------------

-After you've deployed the Splunk Distribution of OpenTelemetry Collector using the Helm chart, add the OpenTelemetry eBPF Helm chart by running these commands:
+After you've deployed the Splunk Distribution of the OpenTelemetry Collector using the Helm chart, add the OpenTelemetry eBPF Helm chart by running these commands:

 .. code-block:: shell